When to See a Periodontist

 - Bad breath.
 Ongoing halitosis (bad breath), which continues despite rigorous oral cleaning, can point to periodontitis, gingivitis or the beginnings of a gum infection.

 - Loose teeth and gum recession.
 Longer-looking and loose-feeling teeth can indicate recession of the gums and/or bone loss as a result of periodontal disease.

 - Related health concerns.
 Patients with heart disease, diabetes, osteopenia or osteoporosis are often diagnosed with correlating periodontal infections.
 The bacterial infection can spread through the blood stream, affecting other areas of the body.

-To schedule an appointment with Dr. Friedman or Dr. Ocampo, use our Appointment form or call one of our conveniently located offices: Philadelphia Northeast Philadelphia Periodontal Office Phone Number 215-676-0717 • Warminster Warminster Periodontal Office Phone Number 215-672-5515.
+To schedule an appointment with Dr. Friedman or Dr. Clemente, use our Appointment form or call one of our conveniently located offices: Philadelphia Northeast Philadelphia Periodontal Office Phone Number 215-676-0717 • Warminster Warminster Periodontal Office Phone Number 215-672-5515.

 The inside of the mouth is normally lined with a special type of skin (mucosa) that is smooth and coral pink in color.
 Any alteration in this appearance could be a warning sign for a pathological process.
 The most serious of these is oral cancer.

 The following are common signs of a pathologic process or cancerous growth: